polyaxon/polyaxon/site/docs/experimentation/tracking/index.md

 sidebar: "experimentation"
 ---

-Polyaxon tracking is a high-level api for logging parameters, code versions, metrics, and outputs when running your machine learning code, both on a Polyaxon deployment or on a different platform/environment.
+Polyaxon tracking is a high-level API for logging parameters, code versions, metrics, and outputs when running your machine learning code, both on a Polyaxon deployment or on a different platform/environment.